How to Get Misdemeanor Retail Fraud Charges Reduced or Dismissed

-The Michigan Penal Code breaks down the different degrees of retail fraud and each crime is punished differently depending on the specifics of the case.
+The Michigan Penal Code breaks down the different degrees of retail fraud, and each crime is punished differently depending on the specifics of the case.
 The estimated value of stolen goods, the defendant’s prior record, and whether there are co-occurring criminal offenses against the accused will impact the judge’s sentence.
-Felony retail fraud charges can result in up to 5 years of jail time with a fine of $10,000 or three times the value of stolen property.
-Consequences are severe, which is why it is absolutely necessary you hire a reputable attorney to defend you.
+Felony retail fraud charges can result in up to 5 years of jail time with a fine of $10,000 or three times the value of the stolen property.
+Consequences are severe, which is why it is necessary you hire a reputable attorney to defend you.

 An experienced lawyer will know how to fight for a lenient sentence, an exceptional plea bargain, or dismissal of the retail fraud charges altogether.
 At least for misdemeanor retail fraud, jail can often be avoided; however, the collateral consequences of a retail fraud conviction can be worse than prison.
 For example, a retail fraud conviction can result in the inability to obtain employment, damaged credit, deportation for immigrants, damage to reputation, or removal from college or post-graduate school.
 For felony retail fraud, an experienced defense lawyer can usually help you avoid jail or prison.

 We can protect and defend you on Misdemeanor Retail Fraud Charges!